magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do modify a product's upsell collection
+*  If one wants to do modify a product's upsell collection

 ### 98. catalog_product_validate_variations_before